Facebook Ads: Maximising Conversion with Lookalike Audiences

 There is one ad type however that not enough marketers know about that is very easy to use and converts extremely well: Custom and Lookalike Audience Ads.

-The lookalike campaigns I've been running recently have averaged 4%-5% CTR - this is huge for Facebook advertising, considering a good click-through rate for right bar ads is about 0.04%!
+Lookalike campaigns will 9 times out of 10 average a higher CTR (click-through rate) - this is huge for Facebook advertising, considering a good click-through rate for right bar ads is about 0.04%!

 What are Custom and Lookalike Audiences?